onesky/api-documentation-platform/README.md

 All of the endpoints require you to authenticate.
 You will have to find your own API key and API secret.
 First login to [OneSky](http://www.oneskyapp.com) and find the [API key](http://support.oneskyapp.com/hc/en-us/articles/206887797-How-to-find-your-API-keys-).

+## API Access

+This Platform API is available for organizations subscribed to STARTER or above plans.

 #### Parameters
 <table>
     <tr>